Chemotherapy for Lung Cancer

 Small Cell Lung Cancer

-Small cell lung cancer (SCLC) is a type of lung cancer that spreads much faster than NSCLC.
+Small cell lung cancer (SCLC) is a rarer type of lung cancer and it spreads much faster than NSCLC.
+Surgery isn’t typically an option for these patients, meaning that chemotherapy and other systemic treatments must be used.

-Cancer care teams often use the following chemotherapy drugs to treat SCLC:
+Cancer care teams may recommend these chemotherapy drugs for SCLC:

 - Etoposide and cisplatin (or carboplatin)